-In addition to equities, the Company may also invest in other transferable securities, including warrants, money markets instruments, deposits and cash or near cash investments.
-The Company may also invest in alternatives (i.e. gold, commodities, illiquid strategies and property) which will be held indirectly via permitted investments such as collective investment schemes and permitted closed-ended investment funds.
+The assets in which the Company may also invest (directly or indirectly) will be other transferable securities, including warrants and money market instruments.
+Alternative assets (i.e. gold, commodities and property) may also be held but only indirectly via permitted investments such as collective investment vehicles.